RayChen200318/RayChen200318.github.io/_pages/about.md

 ======
 During my undergraduate studies, I earned A+ grades in **Real Analysis**, **Advanced Algebra**, **C Programming**, **Differential Equations** and A in most core courses, including **Mathematical Analysis**, **Probability Theory**, **Mathematical Statistics**, **Stochastic Processes**, **Time Series Analysis**, **Bayesian Statistics**, etc.

 I am proficient in using R and Python for data processing and analysis.
 I have uploaded most of my coursework and code from core courses to GitHub.
-Notably, this includes the **Robust Model-free Bayesian Classifier** I developed and the replication code for the paper _Estimation and Selection of a Spatial Lag Model_.
+Notably, this includes the **Robust Model-free Bayesian Classifier** I developed and the replication code for the paper _Estimation and Selection of Spatial Weight Matrix in a Spatial Lag Model_.

 I am currently working on a research project in Spatial Statistics and continuing to enhance my knowledge through graduate-level courses in **Artificial Intelligence and Machine Learning**, **Large Sample Theory**, and **Advanced Econometrics**.